Excel VBA Range Object

 Things to Remember

-- VBA Range object denotes a single cell or multiple cells.
+- Range object denotes a single cell or multiple cells.

 - To manipulate cell values, we need to use the properties and methods.

-- To refer objects in excel, VBA Range follows object hierarchy patter using the “.”
+- To refer objects in excel, Range follows object hierarchy patter using the “.”
 Notation.